zyxw59/zygarde/README.md

 ## Installation

-Running from Athena is probably easiest.
+Running Zygarde from Athena is probably easiest.
 If you don't have sustained Athena access, ask dannybd to add your server + classes to his config file.

 Adapted from justinej's notes: